-This Case relates to the alleged unlawful and arbitrary detention of Olimpiades González and his family members, María Angélica González, Belkis Mirelis González, Fernando González, Wilmer Antonio Barliza and Luis Guillermo González, by agents of the State in November 1998 and January 1999.
+This case relates to the alleged unlawful and arbitrary detention of Olimpiades González and his family members, María Angélica González, Belkis Mirelis González, Fernando González, Wilmer Antonio Barliza and Luis Guillermo González, by agents of the State in November 1998 and January 1999.
 It is alleged that the period during which four of the presumed victims were held in pre-trial detention was unreasonable, because it was not subject to periodic review of the ongoing validity of grounds, under the Convention, to detain them for said period.
-Similarly, the remedies filed by the presumed victims to question their detention were neither appropriate, nor effective, to obtain due Judicial Protection.
+Similarly, the remedies filed by the presumed victims to question their detention were neither appropriate nor effective in obtaining due judicial protection.
 Additionally, it is alleged that, as persons under prosecution, the victims' right not to be held with convicted persons was violated.
-Finally, it was argued that the State is responsible for the murder of Olimpiades González in December 2006, given that it appears that the State did not undertake proceedings within the framework of the investigation, did not undertake a risk assessment of Mr González's current situation, and did not adopt measures to protect him.
+Finally, it was argued that the State is responsible for the murder of Olimpiades González in December 2006 given that it appears that the State did not undertake proceedings within the framework of the investigation, did not undertake a risk assessment of Mr González's current situation and did not adopt measures to protect him.

-b) Case of Julien Grisonas et al. v.
+b) Case of the Julien Grisonas Family v.
 Argentina1

-This Case has to do with the presumed international responsibility of the Argentine Republic for the forced disappearance of Mario Roger Julien Cáceres and Victoria Lucía Grisonas Andrijauskaite, in a police and military operation conducted during the Argentine dictatorship.
-It is also alleged that there has been no satisfactory investigation, punishment, and reparation for these acts.
+This case relates to the presumed international responsibility of the Argentine State for the forced disappearance of Mario Roger Julien Cáceres and Victoria Lucía Grisonas Andrijauskaite in a police and military operation conducted during the Argentine dictatorship.
+It is also alleged that there has been no satisfactory investigation, punishment and reparation for these acts.
 Finally alleged are the presumed torture, forced disappearance and other violations to the detriment of Anatole and Victoria, son and daughter of the Julien-Grisonas marriage, resulting from the same operation.